City schools approve reopening plan

 The district is offering two options — A/B model and Virtual Academy.

-By Thursday afternoon, 950 students — about 15% of the total anticipated enrollment — had opted for the Virtual Academy.
+By July 23, 950 students — about 15% of the total anticipated enrollment — had opted for the Virtual Academy.

 That option is recommended for teachers, students or families who are considered in the high-risk category.